 Top Tips

-- For well-rising scones that look even from all sides, make sure that you sieve the flour with the baking powder and salt well.
+- For well-rising scones that look even from all sides, make sure that you sift the flour with the baking powder and salt well.

 How To Serve

 Though scones are traditionally served with a hot cup of tea or coffee, there are plenty of ways to relish them.
-Here are some we recommend:
+Here are some I recommend:

 Up for dessert?
 Lather your scones in some fresh cream and jam, and enjoy your fruity-sweet treat.